AGEC Senior Spotlight 2017-2018

 First generation Boilermaker and agriculture student found home at Purdue

-Served on Purdue Grand Prix Foundation Senior Board and professionally looking forward to bring value to producers
+Served on Purdue Grand Prix Foundation Senior Board and professionally looking forward to bringing value to producers

 Outstanding student studied abroad for a semester and recommends to Pay it Forward to future students.